yasir2000/openwrt-oldwiki-md/BackupAndRestore.rst

 sleep 3

 # now upload the tar file to your prefered FTP server
 # for the options i used with wput type wput --help
 /usr/bin/wput -R -v -t 2 -B /tmp/backupfiles/$REMOTEFILE2 ftp://FTPUSERNAME:FTPPASSWORD@FTPSERVER/$REMOTEFILE2

 # remove the backup directory (if wanted) to free space
 rm -r /tmp/backupfiles
 }}}

 == Restoring ==

+/!\ '''WARNING:''' Only restore the NVRAM partition '''only''' on the same Wrt router where you did the backup!

-I'll assume you need a full restore, ie you've totally botched your box, and you have either restored to factory firmware, or bought a new box :)
+I'll assume you need a full restore, i. e. you've totally botched your box, and you have either restored to factory firmware, or bought a new box :)

 1. install standard openwrt firmware on your box, if you haven't already.
 Set up a password so you can use scp:

 {{{
 telnet 192.168.1.1
 passwd
 }}}

-2.
+2. Transfer the file

 {{{
 scp wrt-backup.trx wrt-nvram.bin root@192.168.1.1:/tmp
 }}}

 3. On the wrt box:

 {{{
 dd if=/tmp/wrt-nvram.bin of=/dev/mtdblock/3
 mtd -r write /tmp/wrt-backup.trx linux
 }}}

-Be careful with that first command, I don't know what happens if you accidentally write to /dev/mtdblock/2.
+Be careful with that first command, I don't know what happens if you accidentally write to {{{/dev/mtdblock/2}}}.
 The second command will take a minute or so to flash the rest and then reboot.